brunoais/sandboxed-class-load/README.md

 They act as external dependency libraries that they (ClassesA and ClassesB) require in order to work properly.

 dependsTOP acts as a library that both ForA and ForB require in order to function.
 This one acts as a demonstration that hierarchical loading works no matter the order that the libs are placed in the libs directory.

+forBoth acts as a library that ClassesA and ClassesB both depend on and is shared between all classes that are running in the jvm.